In this WordPress SEO guide, you will learn how to improve search ranking of your WordPress website.

 Improving search performance, or SEO, is about getting your pages into Google’s database and increasing the authority of pages through content quality & backlinks.

-Once the pages are in the database, Google’s software will analyse each page to understand its content so it can include the pages in search results for the correct keywords.
+The bot adds information about your site to Google’e database.
+Once the pages are in the database, Google’s software will analyse each page to understand its content.
+It then organizes information in way that will allows the information to be quickly retrieved for relevant searches.
 This process is called indexing.

 Finally, Google’s search algorithm will determine the rank of your page for a given keyword based on its authority and competition.
 As a general rule of thumb, your page’s (and site’s) authority will be higher if other high authority sites link to your page.

 In this post, I will teach you how to get your pages on your WordPress site crawled and indexed correctly by Google.
-I will talk about building backlinks in a separate post.
+I will show you how to build high quality backlinks in a separate post.

 You can get your site pages included in Google’s index by: